bkjohnson/learn-web-components/readme.md

 ### Exercise 3

-Exercise 3 is about using internal state and firing Custom Events.
+Exercise 3 is about firing Custom Events.

 ### Exercise 4

 Exercise 4 is Custom Events continued.
-This will focus on event handling.
+This will focus on event handling and using internal State.

 ### Exercise 5